 Linux is a kernel, low-level code that forms the base layer of an operating system.
 Usually when people talk about “using Linux,” they’re talking about using some Linux-based operating system like Ubuntu, Fedora, Arch, Endless OS, Pop!_OS, elementary OS, etc.

-These Linux-based operating systems run one of several desktop environments which make up what is typically thought of as the OS’s user experience like GNOME, KDE, XFCE, etc. or their own version of a desktop environment.
+These Linux-based operating systems run one of several desktop environments which make up what is typically thought of as the OS’s user experience like GNOME, KDE Plasma, XFCE, etc. or their own version of a desktop environment.

 Sometimes the people and organizations behind these desktop environments are also working to build a cohesive ecosystem of apps and tools that use a common set of design patterns and other shared approaches.